ElementsProject/peerswap/README.md

 * What is the difference between BTC and L-BTC Swaps?
   * ![btc vs l-btc](./docs/img/btc_lbtc.png)
 * Why should use PeerSwap instead of [Loop](https://lightning.engineering/loop/), [Boltz](https://boltz.exchange/) or other centralized swap providers?
-  * Centralized swap providers rely on multi-hop payments in order to route the payment over the Lightning Network.
-This makes them less reliant (and more costly) than direct swaps with peers.
-PeerSwap is also the only swaping service that allows swaps with liquid bitcoin.
+  * PeerSwap is significantly more reliable and lower cost to swap because you are not reliant on unknown channel balances, and randomly degraded network conditions, and slow route scanning as often happens when multi-hop routes are utilized.
 * What is the difference between [splicing](https://github.com/lightning/bolts/pull/863) and PeerSwap?
-  * It is very simple and it already works today without changes to the LN protocol.
-Splicing also requires a change of the channel capacity.
-Also only peerswap allows swaps with liquid bitcoin.
+  * Splicing will be take a while to implement and become widely available across the LN.
+Meanwhile PeerSwap is very simple and already works today without changes to existing LN nodes.
 * What is the difference between [liquidity-ads](https://github.com/lightning/bolts/pull/878) and PeerSwap?
-  * Liquidity Ads are only for the initial channel creation.
-PeerSwap allows for rebalancing channels that are already active.
+  * Liquidity Ads is a great way to lease new channels to be opened toward you for the purpose of gaining incoming capacity.
+  * PeerSwap lets you repeatedly refill your existing channels at a cost lower than opening, closing, and maintaining additional channels.

-* Why should I do a `swap-in` vs opening a new channel?
+* Why PeerSwap instead of opening more channels?
-  * If you want to leave the old channel open, opening a new channel is in fact cheaper than a `swap-in`.
-The advantage of a `swap-in` comes with using liquid, as it allows for new outbound liquidity in 2 minutes.

-* Will there be an easier way to run peerswap with a liquid wallet?
-  * We will provide a light wallet using [Blockstream Green](https://github.com/Blockstream/green) in the future
+  * PeerSwap can be more tolerant of onchain confirmation delay than LN channel open/close so BTC onchain fee rates could be lower.
+Large service providers like stores often close channels when they are depleted because it is capital inefficient to leave them open while unproductively unbalanced.
+Channel closing is often unexpectedly expensive so it is beneficial to reduce the frequency of channel closures.
+  * It is more capital efficient to refill channels that already exist rather than open yet more channels with the same peer in order to improve your routing capacity.
+  * PeerSwap nodes have the option of alternate swap assets.
+For example Liquid L-BTC can be faster and with greater transaction privacy (with some trade offs).
+Additional optional swap methods can be added to PeerSwap for users who want them without affecting users who don't.

 ### Signet Testing

 #### Core Lightning
-For a Core Lightning bitcoin-signetnet / liquid-testnet setup guide see this [guide](./docs/signetguide_cln.md)
+For a Core Lightning bitcoin-signet / liquid-testnet setup guide see this [guide](./docs/signetguide_cln.md)

 #### lnd
-For a lnd bitcoin-signetnet / liquid-testnet setup guide see this [guide](./docs/signetguide_lnd.md)
+For a lnd bitcoin-signet / liquid-testnet setup guide see this [guide](./docs/signetguide_lnd.md)

 ### Development